Master of Arts in Philosophy Program Information

 The Francis Harvey Green Library provides an excellent environment for study and research.
 It is furnished with a variety of seating areas, including individual study carrels, faculty and graduate lounges, group studies, seminar rooms, and general reading areas.
 The library has a growing collection of more than one-half million volumes and subscriptions to 2,200 journals.

-Applicants should submit the materials listed below to the Office of Graduate Studies and Extended Education.
+Applicants should submit the materials listed below to the Graduate School and Extended Education.
 Note: Those seeking admission to the certificate programs are exempt from the "12 semester hours of undergraduate philosophy" listed below.

-Email or call the office of Graduate Studies at 610-436-2943.
+Email or call the Graduate School at 610-436-2943.
 The office can be found in McKelvie hall at

 102 West Rosedale Avenue, West Chester PA, 19383.

-Alternatively, you can contact Dr. Joan Woolfrey by email, the Graduate Coordinator of the Philosophy Department, or by phone at 610-436-0731, or by visiting the office at
+Alternatively, you can contact Dr. Steven James by email, the Graduate Coordinator of the Philosophy Department, or by visiting the office